- Highlights for New Users

 If you have scripts located in

 $HOME/Library/Application Support/iTerm2/Scripts they'll be added to this menu.
-The menu will not exist if there are no scripts.

 This menu contains a list of profiles.
 Selecting one opens it in a new tab.
 Hold option while selecting a profile to open it in a new window, instead.